Advantages of CDNs

 - Web hosting is used to host your website on a server and let users access it over the internet.
-A content delivery network is about speeding up the access/delivery of your website's assets to those users.
+A CDN is about speeding up the access/delivery of your website's assets to those users.

 - Web hosting normally refers to one server.
-A content delivery network refers to a global network of edge servers which distributes your content from a multi-host environment.
+A CDN refers to a global network of edge servers that distributes your content from a multi-host environment.